AlegDreg/Raspberry-Pi-Client-server-controller/README.md

 # raspberyCar

-This project was used to create a robot car controlled by WiFi.
+This project used to create a robot car controlled by WiFi.

 ## NeuroNet
 It is used for simple recognition of objects on the camera.
 Connects to a remote IP camera.